thomasneirynck/chopchop.js/README.md

 ##3. animationFrame##

-A polyfill for  , inspired by Paul Irish's shim, with some slight improvements.
-Includes a frame-rate display.
+A polyfill for different vendor's animationFrame (moz, webkit,...).
+Inspired by Erik Moller's [shim](http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating), with some slight improvements to the core logic.
+The fallback implementation based on setTimeout, will correctly group frame-request callbacks together, and call them in a single 'frame'.
+This is the same behaviour as the native implementations.

+IT also includes a frame-rate display.
+This is convenient.

 ###.requestAnimationFrame(callback,[domNode])###